Jarrad McVeigh

 Jarrad McVeigh (born 7 April 1985) is a former Australian rules footballer who played for the Sydney Swans in the Australian Football League (AFL).
 He is the younger brother of former Essendon midfielder Mark McVeigh.
 He was co-captain of the Sydney Swans alongside Adam Goodes in 2011 and 2012 and Kieren Jack from 2013 to 2016.

 Early life

-McVeigh was born and raised on the Central Coast in New South Wales.
-He played his junior football with Pennant Hills AFC and the NSW/ACT Rams.
+McVeigh was born on the Central Coast in New South Wales to mother Margaret (a former Victorian basketball player) and father Tony (a former Williamstown Football Club player).
+Following their move from Melbourne to the Central Coast, Tony began coaching and captaining the Killarney Vale Bombers where Jarrad and his brother Mark would eventually play junior football.

+Jarrad went from Killarney Vale to Pennant Hills AFC in the Sydney AFL competition before representing his state at junior level in the NSW/ACT Rams.
 In 2001 he was the joint winner of the McLean Medal for best player at the National AFL Under 16 Championships.
-He performed well at the AFL Draft camp, recording the highest score in the beep test and the fastest three-kilometre run time.
-He was recruited by the Sydney Swans with fifth selection in the 2002 AFL Draft.
+He performed well at the AFL draft camp, recording the highest score in the beep test and the fastest three-kilometre run time.
+He was recruited by the Sydney Swans with the fifth selection in the 2002 AFL draft, which was plagued by the Carlton Football Club salary cap breach which saw the Swans advance up the order by two picks; without the punishments Carlton copped, McVeigh would've been drafted by the Brisbane Lions instead.
+In a 2024 interview, Paul Roos revealed that he chose to draft McVeigh over other prospects purely because he was from New South Wales, with McVeigh's New South Wales origins meaning that unlike drafting interstate players, the Swans would not need to worry about him seeking to leave the club to join a club closer to home.

 AFL career

 Sydney (2004–2019)

 McVeigh made his AFL debut, wearing guernsey number 3, in the Swans' embarrassing loss to triple-defending premiers, the Brisbane Lions, at the Gabba in Round 1 of the 2004 season.

 Earning the Swans Most Improved Award from the 2007 season, McVeigh established himself from a tagger to a goal-kicking midfielder.
 In round 18, 2008 against the Western Bulldogs, he kicked a career-high 6 goals.

 At the end of the 2008 season, McVeigh won his first Bob Skilton Medal, as the Swans Best and Fairest, posting 578 votes, 10 points in front of runner-up Brett Kirk, polling the maximum 50 votes in the round-18 clash against the Western Bulldogs.
 In 2009, McVeigh had a less successful year, missing some games due to a hamstring injury, and finishing sixth in the Best and Fairest award.

 In 2010, McVeigh finished fourth in the Bob Skilton Medal.
 He was selected on the International Rules squad for the tour to Ireland in October.